Hussein-Al-Zuhile/Shimmery/README.md

 ## Installation
 Latest version: [![](https://jitpack.io/v/Hussein-Al-Zuhile/Shimmery.svg)](https://jitpack.io/#Hussein-Al-Zuhile/Shimmery)

-To integrate Shimmary into your Android project, follow these steps:
+To integrate Shimmery into your Android project, follow these steps:

 1. Add Jitpack.io repository to your repositories if it's not exist; in your `settings.gradle.kts`:
     ```gradle